-Turmeric is a staple ingredient in many cuisines, and people use it in traditional medicine to treat various conditions.
-Research suggests it may be a safe and accessible way to help lower cholesterol and reduce the risk of heart-related conditions.
+Some research suggests that turmeric may be a safe and accessible way to help people to lower cholesterol and reduce the risk of heart-related conditions.

 This article explores the effects of turmeric on the body and how it may help lower cholesterol.
 It also explains how to use it safely, possible side effects, and other tips for reducing cholesterol levels.

 Turmeric, or the golden spice, originates from the root of the Curcuma longa plant — a perennial plant in the ginger family.
 It is a common spice and a primary ingredient of curry powder due to its peppery flavor, distinctive aromatic scent, and golden yellow color.

 Many researchers have examined the effects of turmeric and curcumin on various biological molecules, including cholesterol.

 Cholesterol is a waxy substance

 The researchers also noted the following: